DariuszDepta/notes/README.md

-# Notes @ FutureMe
+# Notes @FutureMe

-Notes I'll love in the future.
+Notes I’ll cherish in the future.
+Maybe you will as well...